zackbatist/DAB23/dab23-notes.md

 hint at the inseparability between data management and people management, with something like we need people to make this work, tools wont hold themselves, questions wont pose or answer themselves

-people work at archaeological projects for various reasons, but generally they are brought on based on the professional collaborative network of the project director (cite danica, anda, hanna, will, liz, dave, etc)
+people work at archaeological projects for various reasons, but generally they are brought on based on the professional collaborative network of the project director

-nail down the main point immediately before or after agency and activity sustems 3, which draws their attention towards the implications for open science
+nail down the main point immediately before or after agency and activity systems 3, which draws their attention towards the implications for open science

 namely, highlight the fact that creative agency gradually dissolves as the network is extended in scope, which also involves the re-allocation of credit and ownership over data